ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 logger: reduce memory usage, by limiting the nr of added topics to 64 (was 128)
-message: logger: reduce memory usage, by limiting the nr of added topics to 64 (was 128)
 ### Antipattern Category

 ### Keyword